awmanoj/awmanoj.github.io/_posts/2016-08-22-simple-service-discovery.md

 * A Consul service instance can run in either `server` or `client` mode.
 * A Consul cluster needs a quorum (majority) of nodes for master election.
 * At the minimum, you should create a cluster of 3-5 nodes for high availability.
-* Consul cluster uses [Gossip protocol](https://www.consul.io/docs/internals/gossip.html) for cluster communication (membership, broadcasting) and is an eventually consistent protocol.
+* Consul cluster uses [Gossip protocol](https://www.consul.io/docs/internals/gossip.html) for cluster communication (membership, broadcasting) and it is an eventually consistent protocol.

 ### Setting up Consul